scoconno/scoconno.github.io/contact/index.md

 + Office: Karnoutsos Hall 606
 + [Office hours](office/)
 + E-mail: <soconnor@njcu.edu>
 + Response Time: I answer messages on weekdays within 48 hours of receiving them.
-If you do not receive a response within that time frame, please send the message again.
+If you do not receive a response within that time frame, please send me the message again.

 ---

 ## For Students
-If you are enrolled in a course, please use the Blackboard messaging app.
-That app allows me keep track of all messages for a particular course and is easier to use than email.
+If you are enrolled in a course, please check the syllabus before contacting me.
+Many students contact me with questions that are already answered in the relevant syllabus.
+If you do contact me, please use the Blackboard messaging app.
+That app allows me to keep track of all messages for a particular course and is easier to use than email.
 It also allows me to easily comply with the Federal Law concerning the privacy of student education records (FERPA).

-If you are not currently enrolled in my course,  email is the only way to contact me.
-Do not telephone the office.
-They will not give you my private number and I am unlikely able to take your call in my office.
-I will not reply to voicemails.
+If you are not currently enrolled in my course, please email me.

-Please check the syllabus before contacting me.
-If it is covered in the syllabus, I likely won’t respond.
-If you would like a response, please adhere to these basic etiquette guidelines:
+## General email etiquette

 + If you must use email, use your NJCU email account.
-To comply with Federal Law I will not respond to non-NJCU email addresses.
+To comply with Federal Law, I will hesitate to respond to non-NJCU email addresses.
 	+ Find out how to set up your NJCU email on iPhone, iPad, or iPod Touch [here.](https://support.office.com/en-us/article/Set-up-email-on-iPhone-iPad-or-iPod-Touch-b2de2161-cc1d-49ef-9ef9-81acd1c8e234#BKMK_WorkOrSchool)
 	+ Find out how to set up your NJCU email on an Android phone or tablet [here.](https://support.office.com/en-us/article/Set-up-email-on-an-Android-phone-or-tablet-886db551-8dfa-4fd5-b835-f8e532091872#BKMK_O365SetUp)
 + Keep the body of your message brief and to the point.
 If it’s longer than a paragraph, consider arranging a meeting during office hours to discuss your issue instead.